gitpod-io/gitpod/components/ide/jetbrains/backend-plugin/README.md

   cd components/ide/jetbrains/backend-plugin
   ./launch-dev-server.sh
   ```
 2. Connect the IDE to the test backend instance.
-Find the `Gitpod gateway link` in the logs and open it, e.g:
+Find the `Gitpod gateway link` in the logs and open it (if there's no such log, backend-plugin may not load), e.g:
   ```console
   *********************************************************